jekku123/pokemon/README.md

 App where you can list pokemons by generations, filter by their types and search by names.

-Made as a Api usage practice for Business College Full-stack developer program.
+Made as a Api usage practice for Business College Full-Stack Developer Program.

 ## Technologies used